-Total cost variance = standard cost minus actual cost (SC - AC) = (SR × SH) minus (AR × AH) = (\pounds 4 × 10,000) minus (\pounds 3.80 × 9,820) = \pounds 40,000 minus \pounds 37,316 = \pounds 2,684 favourable variance
+Total cost variance = standard cost minus actual cost (SC - AC) = (SR \times SH) minus (AR \times AH) = (£8 \times 5,000) minus (£7.60 \times 4,910) = £40,000 minus £37,316 = £2.684 favourable variance

-Calculation of direct labour rate and efficiency variances
+Table 15.7 Calculation of direct labour rate and efficiency variances

-Rate variance Efficiency variance = AH (SR - AR) = SR (SH - AH) = 9,820 hours (£4.00 - £3.80) = $\pounds4.00 (10,000 - 9,820)$ = £1,964 favourable variance = $\pounds720$ favourable variance
+Rate variance = AH (SR - AR) Efficiency variance = SR (SH - AH) = 4,910 hours (£8.00 - £7.60) = £8.00 (5,000 - 4,910) = £1,964 favourable variance = £720 favourable variance

-22.9.5 What caused the variance?
+15.6.5 What caused the variance?

 With direct labour, as with direct materials, it is easier to apply conjecture than to find sure and certain explanations.
 A favourable variance in the labour rate is an indication that the actual wage rate per employee was lower than that which was expected when the standard was set.
 That could be due to an anticipated pay increase having failed to materialise.
 Alternatively, it could suggest that the mix of employees is different from that intended when the standard was set, so that the average wage paid is lower than planned.
 A variance in labour efficiency means that fewer hours were worked than were expected when the standard was set.
 This could be due to a new training scheme, or less than the expected amount of enforced idle time when machinery is not operating.
-Perhaps better-quality material was purchased, giving a higher purchase price, but this caused less wastage and allowed employees to work more efficiently in producing the finished goods.
+Perhaps better quality material was purchased, giving a higher purchase price, but this caused less wastage and allowed employees to work more efficiently in producing the finished goods.

 As with direct materials, there is no particular reason to stop with analysing only two variances.
 A change in the mix of employees could be a cause for variance within the overall efficiency variance.
 The number of subdivisions depends only on the ingenuity of those devising the variance analysis.
-This book will, however, be content with analysing only two causes of direct labour cost variance.
+This textbook will, however, be content with analysing only two causes of direct labour cost variance.